shsagir/play-area-sync/docs/secrets.md

 ## Adding custom App secrets

 You can add or remove custom App secrets in the [Dashboard](dashboard).
 You'll do so in the settings of your [App](app).
 The contents of the App secrets cannot be viewed in the Dashboard due to the underlying encryption, which we consider a feature, not a bug.

+You can overwrite old values by adding new values to the same keys or by first deleting the App Secrets with the "delete" button.

 <div markdown="1" data-user="known">